-Messier Objects and NGC14.1 - Be able to use the Messier and New General Catalogue (NGC) in cataloguing nebulae, clusters and galaxies
+Messier Objects & NGC14.1 - Be able to use the Messier and New General Catalogue (NGC) in cataloguing nebulae, clusters and galaxies

 The French astronomer Charles Messier was a comet hunter.
-He was fed up of discovering objects that initially looked like comets but weren't, so he published a catalogue containing 110 of these objects.
+He was fed up of discovering objects that initially looked like comets but weren't, so he published a catalogue which eventually contained 110 of these objects.